 Life Away from Savary

 Eventually, you’ll have to leave Savary and return to civilization.
-To diminish the despair (slightly), here are some ideas for things to look forward to back in Vancouver:
+To diminish the despair (slightly), here are some ideas for things to look forward to back in our hometown of Vancouver:

 - Eight only-in-Vancouver dining experiences (some of which even lifelong Vancouverites don’t know about)